Nicholas Ochs: Capitol attack

-Ochs is a high ranking "elder" of the Proud Boys right wing neo-fascist organisation.
-During the January 6 United States Capitol attack, Ochs threw smoke bombs at police officers and trespassed into the United States Capitol where he smoked cigarettes.
-The same day, he posted in photograph in front of the words "Murder the Media".
+Ochs is a high ranking "elder" of the Proud Boys right wing extremist organization.
+In 2021 during the January 6 United States Capitol attack, Ochs threw smoke bombs at police officers and trespassed into the United States Capitol where he smoked cigarettes.
+The same day, he posted a photograph in front of the words "Murder the Media".

 In September 2022, Ochs pleaded guilty to obstructing a federal proceeding in a joint prosecution with Nicolas DeCarlo.
-During his court appearance, Ochs claims he was a journalist.
-In December 2022, he was fined $5,000, and sentenced to four years in jail, and three years of supervised release.
+During his court appearance, Ochs claimed he was a journalist.
+In December 2022, he was fined $5,000, and sentenced to four years in prison, and three years of supervised release.
+In November 2024, his conviction was vacated following the Supreme Court's decision in Fischer v.
+United States, and he was released pending a new trial.
+On January 16, 2025, he and co-defendant Nicholas DeCarlo were re-indicted on nine counts in the United States District Court for the District of Columbia.
+He was pardoned on January 20, 2025, by Donald Trump.

 Personal life

-Ochs was aged 36 in 2022.
 He is married and lived in Honolulu, Hawaii.
+In 2016, he and his wife appeared in a scripted episode of Divorce Court.